Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 Sociologists Forbid Any Conclusion That Strikes Them as a ‘Social Injustice’.

 Sociologists take an inquisitorial stance against anyone who investigates a taboo subject, reaches a politically incorrect conclusion or supports a practice or outcome that strikes them as a ‘social injustice’.
-Entire disciplines like economics are commonly disregarded because they don’t properly address power imbalances and violate sociology’s enforced consensus is that social problems solely arise from “structural conditions”.
+Entire disciplines like economics are frequently disregarded because they don’t properly address power imbalances and violate sociology’s enforced consensus is that social problems solely arise from “structural conditions”.

 Inquisition: Penalties Serve to Punish Offenders and Intimidate Potential Transgressors.

 Paul Allison, a well-regarded sociologist who held deep Christian convictions took a position on a ‘value issue’ that cost him his candidacy for a promotion.
-Another conservative Christian sociologist, Mike Adams, made controversial tweets and comments which were no less offensive and than the tweets of hundreds of woke sociologists (to which no one batted an eye).
+Another conservative Christian sociologist, Mike Adams, made controversial tweets and comments which were no less offensive than the tweets of hundreds of woke sociologists (to which no one batted an eye).
 In response, nearly 270 sociology professors and graduate students from across the country issued a statement calling for his firing.
 Subject to harassment and persistent baseless accusations, he later killed himself.

 “I am disturbed by his irresponsible and reckless representation of social science research, and furious that he is besmirching my university to lend credibility to his ‘findings’…Pseudo-science that demonizes gay and lesbian families contributes to stress, and is not good for children.”

-Sociologists couldn't accept the possibility that kids raised by gay couples, other things being equal, might experience more difficulties than kids raised by straight couples.
+It is possible that Professor Regnerus's gay parenting study had problems and was influenced by his personal beliefs.
+What is not in doubt is that the ASA as an organization, not to mention hordes of sociologists, viciously attacked him in a hyperbolic, nasty and ridiculous way.
+They couldn't accept the possibility that kids raised by gay couples, other things being equal, might experience more difficulties than kids raised by straight couples.
 Convinced they are on the right side of history, they have no compunction bullying, demonizing and threatening those who step out of line.

 Professor Violated the Woke Tenet of ‘Positionality’ by not Checking Her Privilege.